2025 Pangasinan local elections

-Local elections were held in the province of Pangasinan on May 12, 2025 as part of the 2025 Philippine general election.
+Local elections were held in the province of Pangasinan on May 12, 2025, as part of the 2025 Philippine general election.
 Pangasinan voters will elect a governor, a vice governor, 6 members of the House of Representatives that will represent the 6 congressional districts of the province, and 12 out of 15 members of the Pangasinan Provincial Board.
 The officials elected will assume their respective offices on June 30, 2025, for a three-year-long term.

-Ramon Guico III and Mark Lambino were re-elected governor on his second term and vice governor on his third term respectively, defeating Amado Espino III and Noel Nacar.
+Incumbent Governor Ramon Guico III, who first won the governorship in 2022, secured a second term by defeating former governor Amado Espino III of the Abante Pangasinan-Ilokano Party (API) by a vote margin of 5.81%.
+His running mate, Vice Governor Mark Ronald Lambino, was also re-elected to a third term, surpassing one million votes and defeating Noel Nacar by a commanding margin of over 72% of the valid votes cast.

+In the provincial board elections, a total of nine board members were re-elected, mostly from Governor Guico's ticket, with the Nacionalista Party winning seven of the twelve elected seats and becoming the largest party in the provincial board.
+The API, which had dominated the board following the 2022 elections, was reduced to a single seat in the 5th district.

 Background

-In the 2022 local elections, the newly formed Abante Pangasinan Ilokano Party dominated the provincial board elections, winning 8 of the 12 seats in the provincial board.
-Incumbent Governor Amado Espino III lost re-election to Ramon Guico III, a congressman representing the 5th congressional district of the province, by a margin of 12 percentage points.
+In the 2022 local elections, the newly formed API party dominated the provincial board elections, winning 8 of the 12 seats in the provincial board.
+Incumbent Governor Amado Espino III lost re-election to Ramon Guico III, a congressman representing the 5th congressional district of the province, by a margin of 187,807 votes or 12 percentage points.

-On October 5, 2024, Espino, alongside his running mate, Former Dasol mayor Noel Nacar, filed their certificate of candidacies at the COMELEC Office of the Provincial Election Supervisor at the People’s Astrodome.
+On October 5, 2024, Espino, alongside his running mate, Former Dasol mayor Noel Nacar, filed their certificate of candidacies at the COMELEC Office of the Provincial Election Supervisor at the People's Astrodome.
 This was the first election in which the candidates were the same as those who ran for governor in the previous election.

 Electoral system

 Local elections in the Philippines are held every second Monday of May starting in 1992 and every three years thereafter.
-Single-seat positions (governor, vice governor, and House representative) are elected via first-past-the-post-voting.
+Single-seat positions such as the governor, vice governor, and House representatives, are elected via first-past-the-post-voting, a voting system where the candidate with the most votes wins, even without a majority.
 The governor and vice governor are elected by the province at-large, while the House representative and provincial board members are elected per district.

-provincial board elections are done via plurality block voting; Pangsinan is divided into six districts, with each district sending two board members.
-There are three other ex officio seats, the president of the Philippine Councilors’ League, the president of the Association of Barangay Captains, and the president of the Sangguniang Kabataan (SK) Provincial Federation; these will be determined later in the year at the barangay and Sangguniang Kabataan elections.
+Provincial board elections are done via plurality block voting; Pangsinan is divided into six districts, with each district sending two board members.
+There are three other ex officio seats: the president of the Philippine Councilors’ League, the president of the Association of Barangay Captains, and the president of the Sangguniang Kabataan (SK) Provincial Federation.